TheMinester/Linux_Scripts/README.md

 Features:

-Uses "pgrep" to get the status of a service.
+Uses "pgrep" to get the status of a service.<br>
-Uses returned results of commands execution to display a custom message.
+Uses returned results of commands execution to display a custom message.<br>

 ### **toupper.sh**